Why we are told the solution is hydrogen, and when it isn’t true.

 That being said, Toyota is still experimenting with hydrogen combustion engines, with a recent reveal of a special one off race car.
 An engineering analysis of that race car can be found on Engineering Explained, and this makes it clear how the technology makes no sense for a practical car, as the race car becomes almost all fuel tank.
-Even Toyota,the main supporter of Hydrogen for cars, their public support is for fuel cell cars, and even that support is just the one model, the Toyota Mirai, compared to the 25 battery electric vehicles they have announced by 2025.
+Even Toyota,the main supporter of Hydrogen for cars, their public support is for fuel cell cars, and even that support is just the one model, the Toyota Mirai, compared to the 25 battery electric vehicles they have announced they will have by 2025.

 Hydrogen Cars: How they Work and What they Cost.

 The video explains the working of the Toyota Mirai, a latest model state of the art Hydrogen car (2018) that is available to consumers in California for around US$50,000, however it is very clear this is a subsidised price.